praveenjuge/hugo-SEO-meta-tags/README.md

 # Hugo SEO Meta Tags

-Simple list of SEO tags to use on Hugo sites directly
+Simple list of SEO tags to use on Hugo based websites.

 ### `config.toml`